 You can’t create a lead-generating website if you’re not even sure who you’re targeting or what kind of leads you want to create.
 The first step is to figure that out.

-Identify your target audience based on demographics like age or gender — then get into their head.
-What do they want?
+Identify your target audience based on demographics like age or gender and then get into their head.
+What do this group of people want?
 What are their interests?
 What kind of leads will appeal to them?

-Not sure exactly what constitutes a lead?
-Here are a few examples.
+Not sure exactly what constitutes a lead conversion?
+Here are a few examples: